Greenpeace: Efforts to curb Arctic oil exploration

 In December 2020, Norway's Supreme Court refused to interfere in the work of ongoing oil exploration endeavors which was challenged jointly by Greenpeace and Nature and Youth Norway on the ground that the activity related to oil explorations violate human rights due to its contributing aspect towards carbon emission.
 The ruling said that the permission granted during 2016 will remain valid as it was not found to violate either Norwegian Constitution's rights or the European Convention on Human Rights.
-Greta Thunberg reportedly contributed $29,000 as the lawsuit cost on behalf of the plaintiff Greenpeace and Nature and Youth Norway.
+Greta Thunberg reportedly contributed $29,000 to the lawsuit cost on behalf of the plaintiff Greenpeace and Nature and Youth Norway.

+On March 19, 2025, a jury in Mandan, North Dakota, ruled that Greenpeace must pay Energy Transfer nearly $667 million.
+During the construction of the Dakota Access Pipeline in North Dakota in 2016-2017, protests took place near the Standing Rock Indian Reservation.
+Energy Transfer and its subsidiary Dakota Access sued Greenpeace International, Greenpeace USA, and Greenpeace Fund Inc., alleging that they had supported efforts to disrupt construction, committed or aided trespass, and spread false information.
+Greenpeace USA was found liable on all claims against it, while Greenpeace International and Greenpeace Fund Inc. were found liable on fewer claims.
+The claims included defamation, conspiracy, and trespass.
+The damages were divided among the three defendants.
+Greenpeace denied wrongdoing and said it would appeal the decision.

+On February 27, 2026, Judge James Gion in North Dakota finalized the amount of damages at $345 million.
+Greenpeace had also filed a lawsuit against Energy Transfer in the Netherlands under a law designed to prevent lawsuits aimed at harassing or silencing activists.

 Archives

 There is a Greenpeace Canada fonds at Library and Archives Canada.
 Archival reference number is R4377.